jjuuliak/VTP-1/BUILD.md

 You can access the  web application in a web browser by navigating to http://localhost:3000.
 The backend server can be also connected to through http://localhost:8080.

-Once the containers are running you can run the backend tests with
+The backend tests can be run with
 ```
+MODE=test docker compose up
 docker exec vtp-backend-1 npm test
 ```
 Exit the test printout with `ctrl + c`